 Help Save the Next Girl has a large number of chapters across the nation, ranging from colleges to middle schools.
 Each chapter aims to educate young adults and their parents on the importance of staying vigilant at all times.
 They strive to provide enlightenment on how quickly a situation can become dangerous and how to trust your intuition.
 The organization sets up booths at functions, hands out stickers, pins, sports flashy shirts and banners all to catch attention and send their reminder.

 Local law enforcement is one of the biggest supporters of Help Save the Next Girl.
 Along with spreading information about it, law enforcement agencies help raise money for the organization.
 Radford City Police Department was granted $5,000 to help spread awareness around southwest Virginia by winning a video contest with Aftermath.
 The grant allowed advocates to come to schools, universities and community events to bring down the sexual assault in the area.
 They are not alone in this.
-Sometimes, an act as simple as sharing notices of missing persons on social media or passing along an info-graphic can make a difference.
+Sometimes, an act as simple as sharing notices of missing persons on social media or passing along an infographic or sharing a college safety guide can make a difference.

 In addition, the organization has participated in numerous Take Back the Night rallies across Virginia.
 Take Back the Night is a worldwide protest against sexual assault and violence toward women in particular, and it is the first of it’s kind.
 It later became a foundation with the intention of providing not only a center for information about their rallies but also resources and support for survivors.
 Similarly, they work to end sexual assault, support survivors through their healing process and provide free legal assistance to victims with questions about their legal options.